vietstacker/Viettel-Digital-Talent-Program-2022/Practice-2/NguyenThiHuong/README.md

         docker stop $(docker ps -aq)
         docker rm $(docker ps -aq)
 ```
-- The two last command are used to stop and then delete all running container.
+- The two last commands are used to stop and then delete all running containers.

 ## III.
 Install OpenVswitch (OVS) with ansible

-**1.Loi noi dau**
+**1. Loi noi dau**

- - When working with OpenVswitch, we generally add and delete code in the /ovs/ofproto/ofproto.c.
-I have write a algorithm based on LOF (Local Outlier Factor) and add to OvS in order to detect anormal host.
-Initially, I wanted to git clone the source code I had push to github then compile and test the algorithm with a network topology.
+ When working with OpenVswitch, we generally add and delete code in the /ovs/ofproto/ofproto.c.
+I have written a algorithm based on LOF (Local Outlier Factor) and add it to OvS in order to detect anormal host.
+Initially, I wanted to git clone the source code I had pushed to github then compile and test the algorithm with a network topology.
 I use mininet to create a topo with 2 hosts (h1 and h2) and 1 switch (OvS).
 When activate ryu-manager, I xterm to h1 and replay a .pcap file to h2.
-I have found for some days, but I did not come across a module that support mininet.
+I have search for some days, but I did not come across any modules that support mininet.
 Consequently, I only git clone and compile the source code on remote host.

- **2.Git clone code**
+ **2. Git clone code**

  - To clone the code from github, I use module git, a module support by Ansible.
 ```
   tasks: